myspc-development/art-test/README.md

 Portfolio posts mirror this functionality.
 When a portfolio item contains multiple IDs in the `_ap_submission_images` meta field, each ID after the featured image outputs as a slide.
 The front-end script `ap-portfolio-gallery-front.js` initializes Swiper on single portfolio pages.
 If no gallery images are present a short “No gallery images available.” message is displayed.

+## Portfolio synchronization

+Artist, artwork, event **and organization** posts automatically create or update a corresponding portfolio entry when saved.
+These portfolio items are used by the directory shortcodes.
+Deleting the source post removes the portfolio entry as well.

 ## Uninstall Cleanup

 When the plugin is uninstalled through the WordPress admin, all tables created by ArtPulse are removed automatically.
 The following tables are dropped along with the `artpulse_settings` option: